PerpetualBeta/scrollTargeting.js/README.md

 * #1: If the mouse cursor is over the specified element then scrolling will be limited to that element;
 * #2: If the element gets focus then scrolling will be limited to the element;
 * #3: A combinaton of #1 & #2.
-If the mouse cursor is over the element or the element gets focus, then scrolling will be limited to the elements.
+If the mouse cursor is over the element or the element gets focus, then scrolling will be limited to the element.

 ### Where Can I Use It?